-Miro for Startups — Editor's Take
+Miro for Startups: Editor's Take

 Editor's Take: Miro

-For startups evaluating productivity tools, Miro is worth a closer look.
+For startups evaluating operations & productivity tools, Miro is worth a closer look.
 The combination of mature features and the 6 months free Business startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 Claim Miro DealMiro Pros